Leninbevan/hubspot/README.md

 ### 7.What is your approach to ensure idempotency if the webhook is received multiple times?

 To ensure idempotency, I generate a unique identifier from the webhook payload, such as the event ID.
-I then store this identifier in MongoDB.
-Before processing a webhook and creating a new item, I check the database to see if this event ID already exists.
+I then store this identifier in D. Before processing a webhook and creating a new item, I check the database to see if this event ID already exists.
 If it does, I avoid creating a duplicate and return a clear duplicate error message.
 This way, I prevent processing the same webhook multiple times.

 ### 8.How would you handle API rate limits effectively?